AndresGL01/cohpy/README.md

 : Get all leaderboards available from the COH API

 - Parameters:
   - profile_params (mandatory): Player id.
 Can be steam profile id, relic id or alias (Don't forget to set the mode).
-Can be a list of ints or strings.
-Steam queries must follow /steam/[0-9]+
+It can be a list of ints or strings.
+Steam queries must follow /steam/[0-9]+ pattern.
   - mode (optional): **Default=relic** Set the query mode.
 Options are [relic, steam, alias].
   - remove_server_status (optional): **Default=True** Remove from the response the server status (redundant).
 You can show it setting this param to **False**